Kkartik14/video8/README.md

   "video_path": "/outputs/video_id",
   "script_path": "/scripts/script_id",
-  "narration_script": "Full text of the narration script for the animation", "message": "Video and script generated successfully!"
+  "narration_script": "Full text of the narration script for the animation", "enhanced_prompt": "The optimized, detailed prompt used for generation", "message": "Video and script generated successfully!"
 }
 ```